yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 - pdf: bridge between `pdftoppm` and the preview, offering mixed preview capabilities
 - archive: bridge between `unar` and the preview, offering mixed preview and concurrent rendering capabilities

-If you want to create your own preloader, see [Previewer API](../plugins/overview.md#previewer).
+If you want to create your own previewer, see [Previewer API](../plugins/overview.md#previewer).

 ### preloaders